GoogleChrome/web.dev/src/site/content/en/blog/change-password-url/index.md

 A well-known URL for changing passwords has been [supported in Safari since 2019](https://webkit.org/blog/9170/safari-technology-preview-84-with-safari-13-features-is-now-available/).
-Chrome's password manager is starting to support it from version 86 onwards and other Chromium-based browsers may follow.
+Chrome's password manager is starting to support it from version 86 onwards (which is scheduled for Stable release in late October 2020) and other Chromium-based browsers may follow.
 [Firefox considers it worth implementing](https://mozilla.github.io/standards-positions/#change-password-url), but has not signalled that it plans to do so as of August 2020.